intervene-EU-H2020/prsCompaR/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-🚨 **This package is in under active development with no stable releases available yet** 🚨

 pgsCompaR is an [R data package](https://r-pkgs.org/data.html) that contains performance metrics for polygenic risk score (PGS) development methods measured across five European biobanks.

 This data package doesn't provide any helpful functions for comparing PGS.
 It only contains processed experimental data and documentation.